betaglot/plantabeta/docs/sponsor/Overview.md

 #### Photography
 - Take photos of Environment from the ground and from the air, then abstract them into Environment Diagrams.
-- Take photos and videos of Planters for Movement and Route Element Profiles.
+- Take photos and videos of Planters for Move and Route Element Profiles.

 #### Recording Observations